16 December 2024

 I ignored him and booked First Class, because romance is the point here and once upon a time, First Class meant blue velour and mahogany panelling.

 Steel and standard public vehicle vomit-resistant fabric has long since replaced mahogany and blue velour.
-However, the seats are wide, plush, and recline further than a Roman emperor at dinner.
+However, the seats are wide, plush, and recline you like a Roman emperor at dinner.

-The carriage is early 90s rolling stock, so it cackles and groans like an ironing board at a musty motel, but every surface also feels like you could recycle it on an army tank.
+The carriage is early 90s rolling stock, so it cackles and groans like a motel ironing board, but every surface also feels like you could recycle it on an army tank.
 Unfortunately, its age also means there are no charging points (though by some lottery, I ended up with the carriage’s only power outlet).

 At the start of the trip, a NSW TrainLink staff member wanders through the carriage and takes down your order for a hot meal, to be served later on the journey.
 On this afternoon, it was a choice of ‘Asian chicken’, roast chicken, roast beef, or something with zucchini.
 It’s not a bad deal for $10.
 It’s comparable with a Business meal on a short Virgin hop, except it comes in a cardboard crate and you have to go up and collect it.

 Also, the buffet abruptly shut for an hour in the middle of the trip.
-I’ve subsequently been told this is not because the NSW Trains man was striking, as first thought, but because the internet drops out for a patch and thus the Eftpos doesn’t work.
+I’m unsure whether the NSW Trains chap was striking, or if it’s because the internet drops out for a patch and thus the Eftpos doesn’t work.
 NSW TrainLink suggests the buffet will continue to operate in such instances, and that you should “carry some cash to avoid disappointment”.
 However, that was potentially a pre-pandemic policy.

 From Sydney, the train stops briefly at Campbelltown, Mittagong, Bowral, Moss Vale, Bundanoon, Goulburn, Tarago, Bungendore and Queanbeyan before grinding into Kingston.
 All in all, it takes a nudge over four hours.